Eustace Fiennes: Political career

 At the 1906 general election, Fiennes was elected as Member of Parliament (MP) for Banbury and with a brief interruption in 1910, held the seat until the 1918 general election.
 He was also Parliamentary Private Secretary to Winston Churchill (then First Lord of the Admiralty) from 1912 to 1914.
 Created a baronet in 1916, Fiennes left the Commons two years later to become Governor of the Seychelles and was then Governor of the Leeward Islands from 1921 to 1929.

 Fiennes died in 1943 aged 78 and his title was inherited by his son who died the same year.
 His grandson, the famous explorer Sir Ranulph Fiennes, inherited the title on his birth in 1944.
 Through his grandfather the 16th Baron Saye and Sele, Fiennes is also related to the actors Ralph and Joseph Fiennes.

+Sportsman

+Eustace was also notable amateur lawn tennis player he competed at events in the mid 1880s.
+He played at the Cirencester Park Lawn Tennis Tournament in 1882 and 1883 where he was a losing quarter finalist to Charles Lacy Sweet.
+He won one singles title at the Swanage LTC Tournament in Swanage, Dorset in 1883.